 "Swap bulky furniture pieces like desks and nightstands with ones that feature handy compartments for storing books and tech items, like laptops, cords and TV remotes," says Henderson.
 "The Made By Design nightstand is a great size and has an easy-access storage cubby.
 I also love using decorative storage baskets both large and small to help keep clutter off the floor."
 The Threshold basket, for example, is great for storing laundry or pillows—and it's made with a durable metal construction that will last for years to come.

 "Personally, I am very short on shoe storage, so I love using an over-the-door organizer," says Henderson, "like this one from Made By Design that helps me visually see my different options.
 It's great for small spaces."

 Choose a Design Theme

-"Ambiance is important, there is nothing worse than being stuck under fluorescent light.
+"Ambiance is important," says Henderson.
+"There is nothing worse than being stuck under fluorescent light.
 Every room should have at least two (if not three) sources coming from a few different heights to evenly disperse light throughout the room.
-I love using a brass statement floor lamp like this one in the living room that can be moved around and easily works with just about any color palette or style."
+I love using a brass statement floor lamp in the living room that can be moved around and easily works with just about any color palette or style."

 "No matter your personal style, there is a Target Home collection for you.
 For example, if you tend to gravitate towards modern pieces, try Project 62.
 If you can't get enough of globally-inspired décor, you will love Opalhouse.
 Target's newest brand, Made By Design, features functional-yet-stylish basics that won't break the bank.
 I love Threshold because it features relaxed, classic pieces that you can use for years to come.